edithcare/kubernetes-secret-sealer/README.md

 ## Handling of secrets and workflow.

 Secrets are stored and only stored in the AWS Secretsmanager.
 This tools writes no unencrypted secrets to the filesystem.
 So the workflow for using this tool is, to
 - migrate your secrets into AWS Secretsmanager.
-Use the names the Secret will use in the kubernetes services later.
-This is vital, because the tool gives you no posibility to change name of sealed secrets later on.
+It is advised, to use the names and semantics the Secret will use in the kubernetes services later.
 - create a sealed secret yaml by using the tool.
 Example:
 ```kubernetes-secret-sealer -n supersecret -p dev -kns testk8snamespace --cert ./dev-cluster.pem -o yaml -f supersecret_sealedsecret.yaml```.
 - Then you just have to apply the secret via kubectl apply: ```kubectl apply -f supersecret_sealedsecret.yaml```